rc2851/Udacity_Front_End/Project_4/README.md

 ### Game objective:
 	Move the player up to the water without being hit by the enemy bugs.
-	Get as many points as possible withing 1 minute.
+	Get as many points as possible within 1 minute.

 ### Game details:
 	Player can move up, down, left, right.